 Applying a sealant is essential to protect the underlying layer.
 It will protect your work from flaking or peeling.
 You will find many types of sealers in the market, choose as per your need.

 You can choose from gloss, matte, satin, and a lot more.
-It is up to you whether you want to use spray or brush sealer.
-Each is different, but the results are the same.
+It is up to you whether you want to use spray sealer or brush sealer.
+Both have different application methods, but the results are the same.

 Apply a thin coat of the sealant and allow it to dry.
 Now you have your finished and sealed furniture ready.